-The saver may not want to combine, because she wants to protect her savings, while the spender does not want to be held accountable for all his spending.
-A household budget can help you build up the trust.
+The saver may not want to combine, because she wants to protect her savings, while the spender does not want to be held accountable for his or her spending.
+This can cause trust issues early on in your marriage.

+A household budget can help you build up that trust, and ensure that you are on the same page when it comes to money.
 However, it is important to approach this carefully.
 The saver may come across as being bossy and taking control of the budget without letting the spender have any say.
-It is important to have money that you can each spend during the month.
+And don't forget – It is important to have "fun" money worked into your budget.
 The key is to make sure you can afford the amount that you choose.

-Credit or Debt Issues
+Credit Card or Debt Issues

+Everyone comes into each relationship with a certain amount of baggage.
 Some people may have more than others.
 Your spouse could be divorced from someone who did a number on them with their credit and spending and it can make it difficult for him to trust you in your new relationship.
-It may be a result of seeing his parents fight constantly about money.
+It could also be a result of seeing his parents fight constantly about money.

 Regardless of the issue, this is another case where marriage counseling can really help you feel comfortable enough to successfully combine finances.